 1. The company – getting the right logo

 Well, this is one of the most important things to bear in mind before starting designing any logo.
 What does the company do?
 Any famous products they sell (if any)?
 What sort of image do they wish to present?
 While not all aspects of a company might be discernible from a single glance at its logo, viewers should be able to get at least some sense of what they’re about.

 2. Target audience – who is the right logo for exactly

-Another incredibly important aspect of custom logo design: who exactly is it meant to appeal to?
-For example, a logo in bright primary colours with a teddy bear motif, while perfectly suitable for a day care centre, would probably not be very well received if it was commissioned for an upmarket restaurant chain.
+Another incredibly important aspect of custom logo design.
+Who exactly is it meant to appeal to?
+For example, a logo in bright primary colours with a teddy bear motif.
+While perfectly suitable for a day care centre, would probably not be very well received if it was commissioned for an upmarket restaurant chain.
 Additionally, if we continue with the brightly coloured teddy bear example, would such a logo appeal more to the children or the fee paying parents?

 Although this should be a no-brainer to any good logo designer, the matter of overall quality can often end up being neglected.
-Logos must be able to withstand resizing without a perceptible reduction in quality (so vector graphics software as opposed to bitmap), not contain any stock or clip art and use a fond that looks good as well as being legible.
+Logos must be able to withstand resizing without a perceptible reduction in quality. (so vector graphics software as opposed to bitmap).
+Not contain any stock or clip art and use a fond that looks good as well as being legible.
 In short, it doesn’t hurt to do some research in order to find the best tools and resources to design and make your logo.

 As with any project, initial research is vital to ensure that you start out – and stay – on the right track.
 However, ensuring that you’ve done sufficient research is but one aspect of the successful logo design process.
-In Part 3, we will be looking at the drafting process, a vital step in the creation of any good logo.
+In Part 3, we will be looking at the drafting process, a vital step in the creation of any good logo design.